Ángel Pagán: Professional career

+Minors

+Pagan eventually came to terms with the Mets the day before they would have lost signing rights.
+He spent five seasons in the Mets farm system before the Chicago Cubs acquired him.

-Chicago Cubs
+Chicago Cubs (2006–2007)

 2006

 On January 25, 2006, the Cubs purchased Pagán's contract from the Mets.
 Pagán made his major league debut with the Cubs on April 3, 2006, but was injured early in the season and missed two and a half months.
 On July 2, 2006, his 25th birthday, Pagán hit his first and second career home runs in a game against the crosstown rival Chicago White Sox.
 Pagán was the first person in Major League history to hit his first two career home runs on his birthday.
 (The second person was Stephen Cardullo in 2016.)

 2007

 Pagán returned in May 2007, being recalled in place of Matt Murton, who had struggled somewhat and was not getting regular at-bats.
 Pagán then became a regular outfielder and enjoyed modest success until his season was cut short due to a bout with colitis.
 On June 2, 2007, Pagán was called out at third base trying to move up after a wild pitch, which led to Lou Piniella's most infamous meltdown.

 Pagán had lost a considerable amount of weight and strength due to illness.
 Chicago general manager Jim Hendry was afraid Pagán would not be ready to start the 2008 season on time, thus prompting the trade to New York.